Vision Forum (art organisation): The Invisible Generation

-Redefining Communication
+Redefining communication

 Since September 2011 Vision Forum organizes two international workshops a year in Östergötland in Sweden.
 These bring together members of the different international nodes (in 2012 Vision Forum ran 10 nodes) and interact with local institutions and art organizations.
 This means that the research carried out in the individual nodes have started cross referencing and exchanging methodology between each other.
 Vision Forum, through its structure, develops modes of communication and knowledge production that make use of current technology.
 The nodes of the network also allow a deeper dialogue with their audiences that, in their turn, are inscribed into in numerous interconnected networks.
 It has become increasingly clear that the network focuses on research about how art uses, retains, distributes and develops knowledge along with how this can be fed back into the everyday lives of art's audience.
-This ties in with Vision Forum's founder Per Hüttner's work that can be exemplified by projects like I am a Curator”, Democracy and Desire and (In)Visible Dialogues and have allowed them to participate in collective work in the Caribbean and in biennials in Brazil.
-The methodology builds on Deleuzian ideas about knowledge and creativity and has been developed in Vision Forum’s nodes and networks, particularly in OuUnPo.
+This ties in with Vision Forum's founder Per Hüttner's work that can be exemplified by projects like I am a Curator, Democracy and Desire and (In)Visible Dialogues and have allowed them to participate in collective work in the Caribbean and in biennials in Brazil.
+The methodology builds on Deleuzian ideas about knowledge and creativity and has been developed in Vision Forum's nodes and networks, particularly in OuUnPo.
 This idea of exchange is based on co-producing knowledge with the collaborating institutions and audiences, rather than a top down knowledge distribution.
 The strategy that they call "collapsing the global with the local" is currently being developed by the network in collaboration with Global Art and the Museum at ZKM in Karlsruhe.

 Residency and Interdisciplinary Activities

 In 2011 Vision Forum started publishing books and catalogues regularly to document its activities.
 The organisation also started to produce experimental films in a separate node called Vision Forum Film.
 Two films were in Production in 2012: "Effektivia" directed by Jesper Frilund and Marcus Fernstad and "The River" by Sino-Swedish director Ting Ting Yang (杨婷婷).
 In June 2013 Vision Forum opened an international residency program called "Norrköping Air."
-The program was initiated in collaboration with KSM at Linköpings universitet, IASPIS and offers three artists the opportunity to work in parallel Sweden for 3 months during the Swedish summer months.
+The program was initiated in collaboration with KSM at Linköping University, IASPIS and offers three artists the opportunity to work in parallel Sweden for 3 months during the Swedish summer months.
 The project focuses on experimental art in public spaces, drawing inspiration from the Invisible Generation and similar projects and was developed in close dialogue with the centenary of Norrköping Art Museum.